WPI Student Robotics Installation on Display at the Boston Museum of Science

 The installation randomly chooses different instruments, allowing each song to be a different experience.
 Users can also manually drive the camera using a joystick, choosing which notes they want the board to convert into music.
 Occasionally a scraper robot passes over the board, pulling off some of the Post-It notes to make room for new user input.

 The students developed the installation as part of their Interactive Qualifying Project (IQP), one of two major projects that are required for graduation from WPI.
-Their advisor is Professor Joshua Rosenstock of WPI's Humanities and Arts Department and Interactive Media and Game Development undergraduate program, which launched in 2005.
+Their advisor is Professor Joshua Rosenstock of WPI's Humanities and Arts Department and Interactive Media & Game Development undergraduate program, which launched in 2005.
 "Sticky Pixels" blends aspects of robotics engineering and IMGD, and is part of Rosenstock's research project called "Interactive Public Art," which seeks to develop experimental interfaces for creative social expression.

 The IMGD program integrates the artistic and technical aspects of game creation.
 Students receive a base education in both areas, and then select an artistic or technical concentration as the focus for the remainder of their program.
 The major is supported by WPI's computer science and humanities and arts departments.